How to Create SCCM Dynamic Collection Based on Device Type

 SCCM Device Collection Query for Desktops (Without virtual machines)

-The Chassis Type value 3 includes virtual machine as well.
-If you want to exclude virtual machines from collection then above WQL can be modified to exclude virtual machine .
-Please see complete WQL below.
+The Chassis Type value 3 includes a virtual machine as well.
+If you want to exclude virtual machines from the collection, then the above WQL can be modified to exclude virtual machine.
+Please see the complete WQL below.

 select SMS_R_System.ResourceId, SMS_R_System.ResourceType, SMS_R_System.Name, SMS_R_System.SMSUniqueIdentifier, SMS_R_System.ResourceDomainORWorkgroup, SMS_R_System.Client from SMS_R_System inner join SMS_G_System_SYSTEM_ENCLOSURE on SMS_G_System_SYSTEM_ENCLOSURE.ResourceID = SMS_R_System.ResourceId inner join SMS_G_System_COMPUTER_SYSTEM on SMS_G_System_COMPUTER_SYSTEM.ResourceId = SMS_R_System.ResourceId where SMS_G_System_SYSTEM_ENCLOSURE.ChassisTypes in ("2","3","5","6","7","35","15","4") and SMS_G_System_COMPUTER_SYSTEM.Model not like "%Virtual%"